ColdCalzone/ColdCalzone.github.io/README.md

 ___

 ### Project five: Discord Plays
 This project is a remiplementation of a feature of an abandoned project which will never see the light of day.
-This effectively allows Discord to control your computer, and is intended to let a Discord server host a game night with a host straming and viewers watching and controlling the game in real time.
+This effectively allows Discord to control your computer, and is intended to let a Discord server host a game night with a host streaming and viewers watching and controlling the game in real time.
 Due to the nature of this bot, it cannot be hosted publically as a normal bot, and must be ran in a new instance on the host's computer.
 Instructions, source code, and examples can be seen in the repository below.
 ###### [View the source code.
 (COMING SOON!)]()
 ___